mrafsyam/mrafsyam.github.io/_posts/2017-11-04-getting-started-with-jekyll-as-blogging-platform.md

 ---
 layout: post
-title: Getting started with Jekyll as new blogging platform
+title: Getting started with Jekyll as the new blogging platform
 ---

 I've been using [**Blogger**](http://nextslides.blogspot.my/) for my blogging purposes for quite some time.
 However, since I found out that I can host my site with Github Pages, I thought about moving to here for good.